 So you’ve managed to escape from the evil clutches of a narcissist.
 Congrats!
 But the nightmare isn’t over yet.
 The moment you leave a narcissist, they will immediately launch their flying monkeys and smear campaigns to tarnish your name and reputation.

-By talking trash about you, spreading lies and letting others know how horrible you are, a narcissist will feel vindicated and satisfied regardless of how your relationship ended.
-These smear campaigns are usually deliberate, calculated and ugly operations that aim to spread poison in your life and your networks.
+By talking trash about you, spreading lies, and letting others know how horrible you are, a narcissist will feel vindicated and satisfied regardless of how your relationship ended.
+These smear campaigns are usually deliberate, calculated, and ugly operations that aim to spread poison in your life and your networks.

+Narcissist smear campaigns are one of the most difficult things to deal with after leaving narcissistic abuse.
 What makes it worse is when they are enabled by their flying monkeys and you get abuse by proxy.